cammyong/Landing-Page/README.md

 # Landing-Page
-In this project, I will deploy a static web App on AWS usingTerraform Module, Docker, Amazon ECR, and ECS.
+In this project, I will deploy a static web App on AWS using Terraform Module, Docker, Amazon ECR, and ECS.

+Procedures